ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/upgrading.md

 kubectl apply -f https://app.getambassador.io/yaml/ambassador-docs/$version$/aes.yaml
 ```

-This will trigger a rolling upgrade of $productName$.
+This will trigger a rolling upgrade of Emissary.

 If you're using your own YAML, check our YAML to be sure of other changes.
 At a minimum
-you'll need to change the pulled `image` for the $productName$ container and redeploy.
+you'll need to change the pulled `image` for the Emissary container and redeploy.

 ### Set Up Service Catalog